 Gutters control the water flow from your roof.
 They serve to protect your roof, soffit, fascia, walls, foundation, and landscaping.

 Clogged gutters can overfill and the excess water has to go somewhere.
 If water from your clogged gutters pools and sits on your shingles, it can seep in your roof and cause damage to the interior of your home.
-If water spills over the sides of your clogged gutters it can cause ruts in your landscaping or even over-saturate your foundation causing cracks and leaks.
-If water fills your clogged gutters they can become heavy and separate from the house.
+Water spilling over the sides of your clogged gutters it can cause ruts in your landscaping or even over-saturate your foundation causing cracks and leaks.
+Clogged gutters that fill with water can become heavy and separate from the house.
 Not to mention that clogged gutters are a haven for all kinds of pests including rodents, insects, and mold.

 Cleaning your gutters regularly can prevent clogging.
 You should clean your gutters at least twice per year, usually in the fall after the leaves have fallen and again in the spring.
 It is also important to check your gutters after major storms to check for storm debris and ensure they are in proper working order.
 Even gutters with screen cover systems need to be cleaned regularly.